PenguiniVogel/BuffUtility/readme-firefox-build.md

 * Windows 10

 ### How to build
+1. run `setup.sh -install`
-run `build.sh` the Firefox build of the extension can be found in `.export/BuffUtility_Firefox`
+2. run `build.sh` the Firefox build of the extension can be found in `.export/BuffUtility_Firefox`